OPMTerra/Treasures_Of_Rajasthan/README.md

 # Treasures of Rajasthan – Handcraft E-Commerce Site

 Welcome to the source code for **Treasures of Rajasthan**, a modern e-commerce web application showcasing handcrafted products from Rajasthan, India.
-This project is built with React, Tailwind CSS, and features a custom shopping cart, checkout flow, and product customization experience.
+This project is built with React, Tailwind CSS, and features a custom shopping cart, checkout flow, smooth and product customization experience.

 ## 🌐 Live Demo